Abdulsarhan/emacsconfig/README.md

 # About
 This is an emacs config that uses the elpaca package manager and evil mode.
-So, if you like broken pinkys this isn't for you.
+So, if you like broken pinkies this isn't for you.

 This config is a slightly modified fork of DT's config, with the only major difference being is that it uses nerd-icons instead of all-the-icons.
 I did this so that I could use the symbols included with nerd fonts with my emacs config.